documentationfor yFiles for HTML 3.0.0.1

 Graph Centrality

-Graph centrality is defined as the reciprocal of the maximum of all shortest path distances from a node to all other nodes in the graph.
-Nodes with high graph centrality have short distances to all other nodes in the graph.
+Graph centrality is the reciprocal of the maximum shortest path distance from a node to any other nodes in the graph.
+Nodes with high graph centrality are "close" to all other nodes in the graph.

 Top

-Betweenness centrality is a measure for how often a node or edge lies on a shortest path between each pair of nodes in the graph.
+Betweenness centrality measures how often a node or edge lies on the shortest path between any two nodes in the graph.

 Top